syzygy333/D10test/README.md

 The main composer.json in the root of the project operates mostly as you are used to.
 The major difference is that it contains only the bare minimum of modules (`core-recommended` etc) and configuration (`installer-paths` etc) needed for the site to function.
 Customization beyond that is relegated to the "child" Composer files located in the `/module-monster/*` directories.
 These are broadly separated into categories like "admin" or "media," but they can be whatever you like, as long as you reference them correctly.

 ### Adding dependencies to an existing Composer file
 To add a new dependency, manually edit the appropriate `module-monster/foo/composer.json` and save the file (this is not normally recommended, but is necessary in this case).
-Then run `ddev composer update` from the project root.
+Then run `ddev composer update --lock` from the project root.
 The new item will be installed and the main `composer.lock` will be updated.

 ### Adding a new `composer.json` and subdirectory
 To add a new directory to Module Monster, simply create the directory (`module-monster/bar`) and add a new `composer.json` containing the following: